The Ground for Negotiation: Zoning for Risk Reduction around Hazardous Plants

 32 Pages Posted: 8 Jun 2014 Last revised: 24 Nov 2019

 The industrialists are liable for any damage they cause to neighboring households.
 Consequently, households do not have to pay for the risk they create by locating in exposed areas.
 A common and efficient self-insurance strategy for the firm is to freeze land, or to negotiate land-use restrictions.
 When people understand only simple messages about risk, the boundaries of the building zone are the ground for negotiation with the mayor.
-Typical scenarios regarding the distribution of bargaining power between the firm and the mayor, of red zones in urban areas exposed to industrial disasters.
-First, we give a sufficient condition for these commonly used red zones to be Pareto optimal.
-Second, we show that the red zone is increasing with the bargaining power of the side which ultimately incurs the loss.
-Third, we show how red zones are revised as technology, climate, or demography change.
-Further, we give and explain the conditions for industrial sanctuaries (as the population grows) and city cores (as the risk grows).
-Typical scenarios regarding the distribution of bargaining power between the firm and the mayor are examined in parallel along the paper.
-In particular, we show how the variations in the red zone depend on the game played and on preferences.
+Typical scenarios regarding the distribution of bargaining power between the firm and the population are examined.
+We show that the red zone is increasing with the bargaining power of which side ultimately incurs the loss.
+We show how red zones are revised as technology, climate, or demography change.
+Further, we give the conditions for a purple zone (limit red zone as the population grows) and a green zone (limit inhabitable zone as the risk grows) to exist.

 Keywords: industrial disasters, land-use regulation, land-use negotiation, climate change